Tima in Sudan

 The Nuba Mountain area where the Tima people live is not easy for outsiders to enter.
 Also, the Tima language has no scripture available or any other kind of Christian resource.

-Much sustained prayer is needed for all of Sudan.
-Pray for peace with South Sudan, and for all tribes and peoples to gain an interest in knowing and following Jesus Christ.
+Pray for peace in Sudan, and for all tribes and peoples to gain an interest in knowing and following Jesus Christ.

 Text Source: Joshua Project